Better Fetch

 Plugins can also define fetch schemas.
 See Plugins section for more details.

-The output of the scheam will be validated using zod and if the validation fails, it'll throw an error.
+The output of the scheam will be validated using your schema and if the validation fails, it'll throw an error.

 fetch.ts